Finishing The Past

 Many techniques can help with maintaining physical calmness throughout this process, from different chemical or natural substances, through meditations, hypnosis, and EMDR.
 All of those may be effective and can be used if the experience feels too intense.

-Step 4 – Finishing the Past – Make Distinctions
+Step 4 – Framing the Experience

 In the beginning, when exposing a traumatic event, I would attempt to reconcile it, fix it, or improve it.
 Use my logic skills and common sense to come up with a tailor-made solution for each and every scenario.
 The problem with this method was that it took too many attempts, as most of the time, the trauma only transformed into a new traumatic learning, and wasn’t fully healed.
 I guess the majority of my experience with trauma can be attributed to this single fundamental mistake.

 When working with traumatic memories, less is more.
-You don’t want to change the root memory, but only to place it in the right context.
+You don’t want to change the root memory, but only to frame it into the right context.
 To do that, we’re simply going to finish the last stage of learning – making distinctions.
 All you want to do is to make sure that the defensive reaction will not be triggered when it isn’t appropriate.
 To do this, all you need to do is allow the learning process to complete by adding the required conditions that will make sure this reaction will only be invoked within the appropriate context.

-For example, modifying an overgeneralized belief such as “I can’t trust people” into “I can’t trust this person”, “I can’t trust these kind of people” or “in this kind of situation, I shouldn’t trust people”.
+For example, modifying an overgeneralized belief such as “I can’t trust people” into “I can’t trust this person”, “I can’t trust this kind of people” or “in this kind of situation, I shouldn’t trust people”.
 Changing an overgeneralized belief such as “I’m a complete failure” into “I’m not good in this field” or “if I don’t believe in what I do, I’m destined to fail”.
-Or narrowing context for overgeneralized beliefs such as “I’m worthless” into “I’m not good in certain areas, I should try to contribute in other ways.”
+Or framing the context for overgeneralized beliefs such as “I’m worthless” into “I’m not good in certain areas, I should try to contribute in other ways.”

 This type of closure preserves an accurate perception of reality and avoids distorting the past.
 Not judging or dismissing the innate reaction, but only rendering it inappropriate to present and future experiences that do not require it.
 Because the problem is never the acute reaction itself, but only the inappropriate and overgeneralized use of it.